 - 8.1.1 All vessels ≥ 24m in length shall comply with the International Load Lines Convention (ILLC) Chapter III for the assignment of the freeboard mark which corresponds to the deepest load condition.
-Vessels ≥ 24m in length shall be issued with a Freeboard Assignment Report and an International Load Line Certificate. - 8.1.2 All vessels ≥ 15m LoA & < 24m in length shall have a deck line and freeboard markings on each side at midships and shall be issued with a Freeboard Assignment Report/Certificate.
-Inflatable boats or rigid inflatable boats and vessels operating in sheltered waters may be exempted from having a deck line and freeboard markings on each side. - 8.1.3 The International Load Line Certificate and the Freeboard Assignment Report/Certificate shall be issued by an Appointed Surveyor or by a Recognised Organisation. ()- refer to limitations on the issuance of Statutory Certificates by Appointed Surveyors detailed in Section 33. - 8.1.4 The assigned freeboard shall be compatible with the hull structure's length, and the intact and damage stability requirements for the vessel.
-The minimum bow height criteria shall be met, however the Administration, on a case by case basis, may accept vessels which do not fully comply with the minimum bow height criteria subject to alternative/equivalent arrangements - 8.1.5 The freeboard allowance for fresh water shall also be marked on those vessels operating in fresh water. - 8.1.6 The assigned freeboard shall never be less than the draught of the vessel in sea water when fully loaded, reducing 25mm.
-Depending on the type of vessel, this shall also never be less than the minimum freeboard required by 8.2.2, 8.2.3 and 8.2.4. - 8.1.7 A copy of the Freeboard Assignment particulars shall always be retained onboard.
+Vessels ≥ 24m in length shall be issued with a Freeboard Assignment Report and an International Load Line Certificate. - 8.1.2 All vessels ≥ 15m LoA & < 24m in length shall have a deck line and freeboard markings on each side at midships and shall be issued with a Freeboard Assignment Certificate.
+Inflatable boats or rigid inflatable boats and vessels operating in protected waters and/or restricted service covered by Section 8.5 are exempted from this requirement. - 8.1.3 The International Load Line Certificate and the Freeboard Assignment Certificate shall be issued by an Appointed Surveyor or by a Recognised Organisation. - 8.1.4 The assigned freeboard shall be compatible with the strength of hull structure, the intact and damage stability requirements for the vessel.
+The minimum bow height criteria shall be met, however the Administration, on a case by case basis, may accept vessels which do not fully comply with the minimum bow height criteria subject to alternative/equivalent arrangements and/or operational restrictions. - 8.1.5 For vessels operating in fresh water than the freeboard allowance for fresh water shall also be marked. - 8.1.6 The assigned freeboard shall never be less than the draught of the vessel in sea water when fully loaded, reducing 25mm.
+Depending on the type of vessel, this shall also never be less than the minimum freeboard required by 8.2.2, 8.2.3 and 8.2.4.

+A copy of the Freeboard Assignment particulars shall be retained onboard.